jewelsofthought/neshama/site/posts/qkab/talmud_sefirot.md

 ## Invitation

 This is an invitation to take a walk with me into one of the hallowed pathways of ancient wisdom.
-Remember that these wisdom texts do not speak of a world that is subject to change, a world that takes up time or space (as we know it), but another world, the _Olam Ha’ba_, the World to Come, a “spiritual” realm.
-I hesitate to call it a “realm”, as it is not another place, but one that already exists, waiting for us to claim it and thus change the world we now live in – the World to Come!
+Remember that these wisdom texts do not speak of a world that is subject to change, a world that takes up time or space (as we know it), but another world, the _Olam Ha'ba_, the World to Come, a "spiritual" realm.
+I hesitate to call it a "realm", as it is not another place, but one that already exists, waiting for us to claim it and thus change the world we now live in – the World to Come!

 It is difficult for those unfamiliar with this territory, as they perceive matters by means of corporeal boundaries of time and space, change and exchange, cause and effect.
-However, in this text, the authors only use these concepts as signs (or symbols) to point to their “Upper Roots”, their higher spiritual manifestation.
+However, in this text, the authors only use these concepts as signs (or symbols) to point to their "Upper Roots", their higher spiritual manifestation.

-“Higher” here only meaning “closer to the Source”.
-It could also mean “higher”, or more subtle, vibrations or frequency – pointing out that higher and lower are in relation to an agreed upon measurement.
+"Higher" here only meaning "closer to the Source".
+It could also mean "higher", or more subtle, vibrations or frequency – pointing out that higher and lower are in relation to an agreed upon measurement.
 Whereas in the spiritual sense, higher would mean closer to the Truth – and that would translate to mean having more information (and intelligence to receive this information) regarding the real nature of existence and life.

 This then is my attempt to render what has been spoken in a different language, at a different time, and in a different cultural milieu into this time and with the concepts and symbols that we have available at this present time – many of which have been carried from the shoulders of our ancestors.